Jacalyn Eyvonne: Vallejo Poet Laureate (2024–2025)

 Youth Poetry Letters - Pencils and Dreams: Young Vallejo Poets Share Their World in 2024.
 They held events for youth including a chalk art festival and literacy awareness night.
 Eyvonne and Herrmann coached students for the 2025 Poetry Out Loud performance competition.

 Since being named poet laureate, Jacalyn Eyvonne has performed at the 2023 Mad Hatter Holiday Festival, a Black History Month event at the Vallejo Naval and Historical Museum, Art Walk, Alibi Bookshop, the Earth Daze Festival, at a climate change themed art exhibit at Vallejo Art Lofts Gallery, on the Vallejo waterfront, the Solano County Fair, a Black History Month event at the Vallejo library, with fellow poets laureate at the Fairfield Library, and at a Juneteenth flag raising ceremony.
 Eyvonne and Herrmann hosted an event at the Empress Theater encouraging voting.
 They organized an ekphrastic poetry reading at Mare Island Art Studios.
 Eyvonne also performed at the No Kings demonstration in Vallejo.

 In 2025 the poets laureate of Vallejo celebrated the 10th anniversary of the poet laureate program.
 All five Vallejo poets laureate received recognition from the California State Legislature, Solano County Supervisors, Vallejo Mayor and City Council for their service upon the program's anniversary.
 A sampling of their work was also included in the anthology A Decade of Poetic Unity edited by D. L. Lang.
+Eyvonne and Herrmann served on the selection committee that chose Erik Manuel Soto as their successor.

+2026–present

+Jacalyn Eyvonne continues to stay active in the Vallejo poetry and film scene, hosting the annual Monologues and Poetry Film Festival, and performing in 2026 at the Black History Month Block Party, Voices at the Table, Red Man's Hall, the Vacaville Museum, and Temple Art Lofts Juneteenth exhibit..